 Some car insurance providers may let you add on breakdown cover to your car insurance policy.
 There may be an additional charge, and you’ll need to be sure the level of cover suits your needs.

-Some banks may offer ‘packaged accounts’ where you can get things like breakdown cover included.
-There may be a fee for taking out this type of account, and again you’ll need to make sure this meets your needs and is worth the additional cost.
+Some banks may also offer packaged current accounts where you can get things like breakdown cover included.
+There may be a fee for taking out this type of account.
+Again, you’ll need to make sure this meets your needs and is worth the additional cost.